wp-plugins/batchmove/readme.txt

 A screenshot is found here : "http://www.walchum.info/plugin/wp-batch-move.jpg"

 Options are in progress, like selecting a language and set a number of rows.
-At the end of this development we complete this plugin to a really useful archive solution.
+At the end of this development we complete this plugin to a realy useful archive solution.

 If using this for the first time, don't forget to make a BACKUP before!